 Method 2: Use a garlic peeler tube.
 These silicone tubes are inexpensive and make peeling garlic super easy.
 Simply add separated garlic cloves in the tube, 8 to 10 at a time, and roll the tube on a flat surface by applying gentle pressure on the top.
 Most of the peels will come out and you can simply pick up the peeled cloves (photos 5 - 8)

-- Once you have the garlic cloves ready, you can store them in an airtight container in the refrigerator for up to a month.
-Chop, slice or press them based on the recipe
+Once you have the garlic cloves ready, you can store them in an airtight container in the refrigerator for up to a month.
+Depending on the recipe, you can chop, slice, or press them as needed.
+For Indian cooking, I highly recommend making garlic paste—it pairs perfectly with ginger paste and is incredibly convenient to have on hand.
+A helpful tip to remember: one garlic clove usually yields about one teaspoon of garlic paste.

 How to make garlic paste